-Almost everyone guided us to go on top of Pavagadh Hill first before exploring the village below.
+Almost everyone guided us to go on top of the hill first, before exploring the village below.
 We listened and reached the foothill to be told that cars are not allowed, as it was Navratri time.
 And a lot of people climb the hill on foot to reach the temple on top.
 However, there were ample Gujarat state transport buses to take you to a certain level on the hill called Machi.

 Ropeway – Udal Khatola